-The Nomination Committee and the Remuneration Committee of the Bank have been merged into the Nomination and Remuneration Committee (the "Committee") with effect from 21 April 2021 with written Terms of Reference defining its authority and duties, regarding the remuneration aspect, to oversee the formulation and implementation of a sound remuneration policy by the Bank, and to ensure its consistency with the Bank's culture, long-term business and risk appetite, performance and control environment, the best practices and applicable legal and regulatory requirements; to review and make recommendations to the Board on the remuneration packages of all Directors, Chief Executive, senior management and key personnel of the Bank; to ensure a regular review on the Bank's remuneration system and its operation; to ensure that no Director, Chief Executive or any of their associates is involved in deciding their own remuneration; and to review and make recommendations to the Board on culture-related matters of the Bank.
+The Nomination and Remuneration Committee (the "Committee") is established with written Terms of Reference defining its authority and duties, regarding the remuneration aspect, to oversee the formulation and implementation of a sound remuneration policy by the Bank, and to ensure its consistency with the Bank's culture, long-term business and risk appetite, performance and control environment, the best practices and applicable legal and regulatory requirements; to review and make recommendations to the Board on the remuneration packages of all Directors, Chief Executive, senior management and key personnel of the Bank; to ensure a regular review on the Bank's remuneration system and its operation; to ensure that no Director, Chief Executive or any of their associates is involved in deciding their own remuneration; and to review and make recommendations to the Board on culture-related matters of the Bank.

 Directly appointed by the Board of the Bank, majority of the members of the Committee are Independent Non-executive Directors.
 The Committee is chaired by Mr. Johnson Mou Daid CHA.
-The other members are Mr. Hungching YUNG and Mr. Gordan Che-keung KWONG.
+The other members are Mr. Stephen Ching-yen LEE and Mr. Gordon Che-keung KWONG.

-Prior to the merge with effect from 21 April 2021, the Nomination Committee and the Remuneration Committee held their respective meeting in January 2021, while the Committee had its first meeting held during the year 2021 after its merge, and major items covered for the year include: to review and approve the annual independent review report on the Bank's remuneration system; to review and approve the Remuneration Policy in response to the Hong Kong Monetary Authority latest published version of the Supervisory Policy Manual CG-5 "Guideline on a Sound Remuneration System" ("CG-5") and the independent review; to review and recommend to the Board discretionary bonus mechanism and the remuneration packages of senior management and key personnel (inclusive of the vesting of the previous years' deferred portion); and to review the culture-related matters of the Bank.
+In 2024, the Committee held four physical meetings.
+Major tasks performed by the Committee include to review and approve the annual independent review report on the Bank's remuneration system carried out by Internal Audit Department; to review and endorse the Remuneration Policy with revisions mainly about elaboration on performance goal setting and different risk considerations inherent in individual staff members' financial and non-financial goals and activities, and the applicable remuneration disclosure requirements in accordance with the Hong Kong Monetary Authority Supervisory Policy Manual CG-5 "Guideline on a Sound Remuneration System" ("CG-5"); to review the annual performance evaluation of Chief Executive and Deputy Chief Executives; to review and recommend to the Board discretionary bonus mechanism and the remuneration packages of senior management and key personnel (inclusive of the vesting of the previous years' deferred portion); and to review the culture-related matters of the Bank.